nikkilr88/egghead-asciicasts/using-chrome-developer-tools-elements/lessons/misc-chrome-devtools-elements-debug-with-style.md

 ![Source style.css tab](../images/misc-chrome-devtools-elements-debug-with-style-style-css.png)

 You can see here I've got another rule that is currently commented out, and I'm going to switch back to my source real quick and bring it in.
 We can refresh.
-You can see that we've added margin, padding, and border to our kitten image.
+You can see that we've added `margin`, `padding`, and `border` to our kitten image.

 ![Kitten Margin, Padding, And Border](../images/misc-chrome-devtools-elements-debug-with-style-kitten-margin-padding-and-border.png)